Techno-Philes/TechnoPhiles/README.md

 community.
 Basically the open source is something that can be modified by the people and it's view is public.

 The Open source consists of a **Source** **code** that be inspected, updated and modified.
 What do we mean by the source code?
-It's a code that can be manipulated by programmers in an attempt to see how a piece of the code or application works when it is manipulated.
+It's a code that can be changed by programmers in an attempt to see how a piece of the code or application works when it is manipulated.
-These are some points to note regarding the open source:
+Some points to note regarding the open source:

-- The owner of the source code make the content available to other user to use, modify, copy or share it.
+- The owner of the source code makes the content available for others user to use, modify, copy or share it.
 - Those trying to utilise the source code must follow certain **terms of licence**.
 - The liscence specifices how a person can use the spruce code.
 These liscence enable a user to view, copy or share the open source software.
 - Licenses basically help improve the collaboration and sharing which allow people to modify the content and utilise the content to place in their own projects